mirfanjazuli/mirfanjazuli/README.md

 ### Hi there 👋

-Perkenalkan nama saya **Muhammad Irfan Jazuli**.
+My name is **Muhammad Irfan Jazuli**.

-Jika kamu tertarik untuk berkenalan denganku, silakan ikuti akun [Linkedin](https://www.linkedin.com/in/mirfanjazuli/)ku ya.
+If you're interested in getting to know me, please follow me on [Linkedin](https://www.linkedin.com/in/mirfanjazuli/)ku ya.